wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 ## Dynamic population

-In order to make the frontend form flexible, sometimes it's more convenient to set the shortcode attributes via code or something else rather than fixed it in above format.

-The dyanamic population feature in MB Frontend Submission extension allows you to dynamically populate a shortcode attribute with a value.
+The dyanamic population feature allows you to dynamically populate a shortcode attribute with a value.
 This value can be passed via query string and/or hook.

 ### Query string